 [Figs. 7, 8] Overview of Option 2.

 Option 2 is the oft-discussed 3rd Avenue subway.
-Under NYTIP, the N train would serve this line.
-It is the long-overdue replacement for the 3rd Avenue El, which MTA demolished in 1973.
-It closes a long gap between the Concourse line and the southern portion of the White Plains Road line.
-The relatively high ridership of the existing bus services – the Bx15 and Bx41 – make the 3rd Avenue subway a strong contender.
+It would replace the 3rd Avenue El, which MTA demolished in 1973.
+It would also close a large gap between the Concourse line and the southern portion of the White Plains Road line.
+The relatively high ridership of existing bus services – namely, the Bx15 and Bx41 – make the 3rd Avenue subway a strong contender.
 This option contemplates a subway to Fordham Plaza with provisions for extension further north.

-The Regional Plan Association once touted the 3rd Avenue SAS branch.
-In recent years, however, RPA changed their Bronx-SAS plan to SAS Phase 2C (see Option 1a above).
-RPA’s justification for this is their T-REX proposal, where enhanced local service on Metro-North’s Harlem line serves the 3rd Avenue corridor.
-As someone who lived on or near the Grand Concourse for most of my life, I can appreciate RPA trying to breathe new life into the oft-neglected Concourse line.
-However, I’m not sure the T-REX is the best option for The Bronx, regional rail has significant potential.
+The RPA once recommended the 3rd Avenue SAS branch.
+In recent years, however, RPA changed course and proposed SAS Phase 2C instead (see Option 1a above).
+RPA’s justification for this is their T-REX proposal, where regional rail service on Metro-North’s Harlem line serves the 3rd Avenue corridor.
+While I don’t think sending SAS via Concourse is the best option for The Bronx, regional rail has significant potential.
 I have some ideas that differ from RPA’s – as such, I will devote a future series of posts to regional rail under NYTIP.

 Option 3: Morris Park subway